 David Clarance painted a clear picture of the importance of testing Behavioral Science solutions based on previous research.
 You can read more on this from his presentation: Experiment Design in Practice.

 - Implementing sustainable healthcare solutions in action

-Access Afya run low-cost, affordable clinics within Nairobi tailored for the global mass market.
-They also sell health subscriptions to factories and schools.
-On the other hand, ahti supports entrepreneurs, both start-ups and scale-ups, to generate solutions for better health, care and costs by providing hands-on mentorship and access to their extensive network of healthcare institutions.
+Access Afya runs low-cost, affordable clinics within Nairobi tailored for the global mass market.
+The organization also sells health subscriptions to factories and schools.
+On the other hand, ahti supports entrepreneurs, both start-ups and scale-ups, to generate solutions for better health, care, and costs by providing hands-on mentorship and access to their extensive network of healthcare institutions.
 You can read more on these in Melissa Menke’s and Laurens Van Hoorn’s presentations.